Skip to main content

 Currently, stormwater runoff from parcels and streets in this overall area flows untreated to the canyon along Blandford Drive and into the Columbia River.
 This project will use underground stormwater treatment devices and one rain garden at South Cliff Park in both the South Cliff and Dubois Park neighborhood to help treat runoff.

-When completed, these new underground treatment devices and the one neighborhood rain garden will capture stormwater runoff that currently flows untreated to the Blandford Drive stormwater drainage system.
+The new underground treatment devices and the one neighborhood rain garden capture stormwater runoff that used to flow untreated to the Blandford Drive stormwater drainage system.

 Water Station 5 Project